Thomas Ridgway (colonel): Start of career

 Ridgway became a specialist in the use of coastal artillery for harbor defenses, a major strategic concern for the United States government in the late 1800s and early 1900s as the expansion of several nations' navies detracted from the natural defenses America enjoyed because of its location between the Atlantic and Pacific Oceans.
-Initially assigned to the 5th Artillery Regiment, Ridway's early assignments included postings to New York's Fort Wadsworth, Fort Hamilton, and Riverside Park.
+Initially assigned to the 5th Artillery Regiment, Ridgway's early assignments included postings to New York's Fort Wadsworth, Fort Hamilton, and Riverside Park.
 From May 1886 to October 1887, Ridgway was assigned as professor of military science at St. Paul's School in Garden City.

 From December 1887 to July 1888, Ridgway attended the Torpedo School at Fort Totten.
 (Note: Torpedoes were underwater mines used in harbor defense.)
 After graduating, Ridgway returned to duty at Fort Hamilton, where he remained until May 1890.
 He was assigned to the Presidio of San Francisco from May 1890 to June 1891 and Fort Alcatraz from June 1891 to August 1892.
 Ridgway was promoted to first lieutenant in February 1891.
 From 1892 to 1896, he was assigned to the staff of the artillery school at Fort Monroe, Virginia.
 He graduated from the Fort Monroe artillery officer's course in September 1896.
 Ridgway served with a light artillery battery at Fort Riley, Kansas from December 1896 to March 1898, when he was transferred to the 6th Artillery.